United Biscuits

 United Biscuits (UB) is a British multinational food manufacturer, makers of McVitie's biscuits, Jacob's Cream Crackers, and Twiglets.
 The company was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
 In November 2014, the company was acquired by Yıldız Holding and is now part of Pladis.

 United Biscuits manufactures in a number of countries across Europe, such as the Netherlands, France and Belgium.
 It also has a manufacturing site in India.
-Its company's headquarters is in Chiswick Business Park in West London.
+The company's headquarters is in Chiswick Business Park in west London.

 History

 United Biscuits (UB) was formed in 1948 by a merger of two Scottish family businesses: McVitie & Price and MacFarlane Lang.
-In 1962, William Crawford & Sons, a business founded in Leith, Edinburgh in 1813 which was best known for its shortbread, was acquired by United Biscuits for £6 million.
+In 1962, United Biscuits acquired William Crawford & Sons, a Scottish baker founded in Leith in 1813, for £6 million.
 In 1965, the company also acquired William MacDonald & Sons for £2.8 million, and brought the Penguin brand to the group.

-The company was listed on the London Stock Exchange as United biscuits plc on 27 July 1948.
+The company was listed on the London Stock Exchange as United Biscuits plc on 27 July 1948.

 In 1972, United Biscuits acquired Carr's of Carlisle, makers of Table Water biscuits, from James Goldsmith's Cavenham Foods for £2.75 million.
-Two years later in 1974, it acquired the US-based Keebler Company for $53 million.
-It also owned the Wimpy Bar fast food restaurant chain between 1977 and 1989.
+Two years later, in 1974, it acquired the US-based Keebler Company for $53 million.
+It also owned the Wimpy Bar fast food restaurant chain between 1977 and 1989, before selling it off to Burger King.

 United Biscuits acquired the frozen food company Ross Young's from Hanson in 1988 for £335 million.

 It sold Keebler for $500 million in 1995 after giving up efforts to break into the American market.
+In 1998 PepsiCo purchased Smith's Snackfood Company from United Biscuits.

 United Biscuits was de-listed from the London Stock Exchange and acquired in May 2000 by Finalrealm, a consortium of financial investors, as well as Nabisco Holdings Corporation.
-As part of the transaction, UB acquired Nabisco's European businesses and divested several part of its international business in Scandinavia, continental Europe, Asia (Keebler Malaysia and Singapore), several brands including TUC and 70% shareholding in Fazer Keksit (Biscuit) in Finland to Groupe Danone and Far East (China, Hong Kong, and Taiwan) to Nabisco.
+As part of the transaction, UB acquired Nabisco's European businesses and divested several parts of its international business in Scandinavia, continental Europe, Asia (Keebler Malaysia and Singapore), several brands including TUC and 70% shareholding in Fazer Keksit (Biscuit) in Finland to Groupe Danone and Far East (China, Hong Kong, and Taiwan) to Nabisco.
 The company sold Young's Bluecrest in 2001, in order to concentrate on the sweet biscuit sector.
 In September 2004, United Biscuits bought the UK portion of Groupe Danone's Jacob's Biscuit Group for £240 million, including Cream Crackers and Twiglets.
 In July 2006, the company sold its Southern European biscuits business to Kraft Foods, which in turn left the owner syndicate.

 In October 2006, MidOcean Partners sold the company to a consortium made up of the Blackstone Group and PAI Partners.
 The deal was completed in December 2006.

-In December 2012 UB agreed the sale of its KP Snacks business to Intersnack for £500 million.
+In December 2012, UB agreed the sale of its KP Snacks business to Intersnack for £500 million.
 On 3 November 2014, private equity funds managed by Blackstone and PAI Partners announced the sale of United Biscuits to Yıldız Holding.